 The option to request an extension of the tenure clock remains in place for all eligible faculty.
 Links to specific details and the request form are below:

 - BOG Faculty Rule 4.5 Modification of Duties for Certain Full-Time Faculty; Extension of the Tenure Clock

-Extension of the Tenure Clock
+- Request for Extension of the Tenure Clock Form

-Terms and Conditions of the Tenure Clock Extension
+Terms and Conditions of the Tenure-Clock Extension

 The maximum tenure-track period extension for any combination of personal and/or professional circumstances is three (3) years, and this will continue to be enforced.
-If a faculty member has already extended their tenure clock twice, the faculty member would still be eligible for the COVID-19 tenure-clock extension.
+If a faculty member has already extended their tenure clock twice, the faculty member would still be eligible for any automatic tenure-clock extension.
 However, faculty members who have already extended their tenure clock three times are not eligible.
 Furthermore, under no circumstances may the critical year be extended beyond the ninth full-time year in a tenure-track status.

 Consistent with current processes, a faculty member may choose to revoke an approved extension of the tenure clock and reinstate their original critical year.
 Furthermore, a faculty member will still have the option to move their critical year forward in the fourth year of their employment.